coblo/gui-demo/specs/spec-0004-smartlicense.md

 ## Purpose

-Allow content owners to manage content lincenses.
-This document specifies an open stream named `smartlicense` that can be used to publish machine readable license information and contracting rules.
+Allow content owners to offer, sell and verify content lincenses via blochain.
+This document specifies an open stream named `smartlicense` and the associated data structures and transaction models that can be used to publish and verify machine readable licenses and contracting rules.

 ## Schema